 - What value does this add to my life?

-For basic needs, like rent, food, and transportation, look for ways to lower costs, such as by:
+For basic needs, like rent, food and transportation, look for ways to lower costs.
+For instance, you could consider:

 - Getting a roommate